1. What’s your story? Where are you from?

 I live in Warsaw where I have my studio and where I own clothing brand GRUO.
 Warsaw is also a place from which I travel around to find new places of interest and inspirations.

 2. Tell us about your aesthetic.

-I like simple stories and means of expressions.
+I like simple stories and means of expression.
 I value clarity and order.
-It refers to everything, ranging from the interiors in which I spend my time to the designs I create.
-In my illustrations I show stories which interest me the most – the stories of real people whom I observe every day.
-Sometimes, I enjoy to overload my works with details.
+It refers to everything, ranging from the interiors in which I spend my time on the designs I create.
+In my illustrations, I show stories that interest me the most – the stories of real people whom I observe every day.
+Sometimes, I enjoy overloading my works with details.

 3. What is your favourite medium and why?

 Currently, I draw directly on Ipad Pro with the support of a pen and a sketchbook.
 However, my work is not only creating pictures – my contacts, calendar, or social media are organized by my iPhone and the technical issues I manage through Mac Pro.
 Due to the fact that I travel a lot, I prefer to have a mobile office which is always with me.

 4. What is your artistic process like?

 My life is a steady routine mingled with crazy journeys.
 The best working day for me is the one when I have everything planned – I need peace and quiet to be creative and come up with new things.
 Moreover, I am quite rigoristic – I am not waiting for the afflation or inspiration.
 I rely on focus, concentration, and hard work.

 I am inspired by everything that I see on the streets, people and scenes from everyday life.
 Being too long in one place bores me – that is why I often go abroad into the world in order to seek new inspirations and ideas.
 It is like clicking the “reset” button for me and I can return to my studio with the head full of new ideas.
 Lots of notions are given to me by my wife who is my ghostwriter.

 6. What role does art play in your life?
 How does it change the way you view the world?